Go to content

 Bacon and smoked sausages

-And let's talk about bacon and sausages!
-More than just cooking and grilling them on the barbecue, give them some taste by smoking them.
-Find out all our tips for learning the art of the art of smoking at Kokko.
-Of course, if you want to enjoy your home-made bacon or smoked sausages at brunch time, prepare them the day before or several days in advance!
-Stored in the fridge or in a cool, dry place, they'll keep for several months.
-To help you prepare them, have a look at our recipe for Kokko smoked bacon.
+And let's talk about this bacon and these sausages!
+Beyond simply cooking and grilling them on the barbecue, enhance their flavour by smoking them.
+Find all our tips for getting started with the art of smoking with Kokko.
+Of course, if you want to enjoy your homemade smoked bacon or sausages for brunch, prepare them the day before or several days in advance!
+Stored in the refrigerator or in a cool, dry place, they can be kept for several months.
+To guide you in the preparation, discover our recipe for smoked bacon with Kokko.

 Smoked salmon